Uninterrupted Access 24x7, 10% OFF On WhatsApp

 The KA02 report contains several key features:

-• Evidence of Applied Engineering Skills: A detailed description of specific projects or work experiences in which the applicant has applied their technology skills.
-This includes problem solving, technical responsibility and innovative solutions.
+• Evidence of Applied Engineering Skills: Detailed description of specific projects or work experiences in which the applicant has applied technology skills.
+This will includes problem solving skills with technical responsibility and innovative solutions.

 • Professional Development Activities: Information on the applicant’s ongoing professional development to keep him or her abreast of technical and professional development.